AI4EPS/homepage/classes/ml4earth/docs/seismic_event_format_das.md

 ## Waveform format in the *data* folder:

 For simple explanation, we use the [M6.4 Ridgecrest earthquake](https://earthquake.usgs.gov/earthquakes/eventpage/ci38443183/executive) as an example.
 We recommand to store raw data without preprocessing such as filtering.
-In the dataset we are using, we put the event original time at 30s and cut a window size of 120s.
+In the dataset we are using, we put the first P pick of all channels at 30s and cut a window size of 120s.
 This convection can be changed according to different DAS arrys and earthquake distributions.

 - File name: 38443183.h5
-	- data: nt $\times$ nch (float32, unit: microstrain rate; float32)
+	- data: nch $\times$ nt (float32, unit: microstrain/s; float32)
 	- data.attrs:
 		- “event_id”: 38443183 (str)
 		- “event_time”: 2019-07-04T17:33:490000+00:00 (str)